giantswarm/docs/src/content/reference/fleet-management/migration_to_cluster_api.md

 ---
 title: Migration to Cluster API
-description: A explanation on how the migration from our old Vintage management clusters to Cluster API works.
+description: An explanation of how the migration from our old vintage management clusters to Cluster API works.
 weight: 20
 last_review_date: 2024-03-14
 owner: